Benjamin-Italiaander/My_Notes/Linux/ssl/some-instruction-aboutssl-i-found-online.md

-i found this useful instruction [here](https://gist.github.com/soarez/9688998)
+i found this useful instruction [here](https://gist.github.com/soarez/9688998) Thank you for sharing [Igor Soarez](https://uk.linkedin.com/in/soarez)

 # How to setup your own CA with OpenSSL